DJDanl/cpp-docs.pt-br/docs/standard-library/regex-traits-class.md

 ### <a name="parameters"></a>Parâmetros

-`first` Início da sequência a ser procurada.
+*primeiro* início da sequência a ser pesquisado.

-`last` Término da sequência a ser procurada.
+*última* fim da sequência para pesquisar.

 ### <a name="remarks"></a>Comentários